devalucky85/delta-1/README.md

 # delta-1
-this is first class on giit hub
+this is first class on giit hub.